 This page contains a variety of public notices required by state and federal legislation

-****2012 No Child Left Behind (NCLB) School Report Cards****: Each year we receive a report card for our performance under the standards of the federal NCLB program.
-Click below for reports cards for each campus and the district as a whole.
+NCLB School Report Cards: Each year we receive a report card for our performance under the standards of the federal NCLB program.
+Click below for report cards for each campus and the district as a whole:

 School Report Cards (TEC 39.252):

-Public schools are evaluated annually through Texas Education Agency's Academic Excellence Indicator System (AEIS).
-You can access the 2010-2011 AEIS school report card for each Rapoport Academy campus by clicking on its name: Rapoport Elementary
+Public schools are evaluated annually through Texas Education Agency's Texas Academic Performance Report (TAPR), formerly called the Academic Excellence Indicator System (AEIS).
+You can access the TAPR or AEIS school report card for each Rapoport Academy campus by clicking on its name:

-.)
-For a more detailed 2010-2011 AEIS report for the entire Rapoport Academy district, click here
+.
+For a more detailed AEIS report for the entire district, click here

 Highly Qualified Teachers (No Child Left Behind Act):